 They are valuable.
 They can make right decisions.
-They can follow through. they can lend a helping hand, and they can share.
+You know that they can follow through.
+They can lend a helping hand, and they can share.

-Why is it that sometimes it’s easier to focus on people’s issues than looking for and pointing out what can be admired about them, the gold?
+Why is it that sometimes it’s easier to focus on your children’s issues than looking for and pointing out what can be admired about them, the gold?

-It is not our responsibility to fix people, but you might find that as you celebrate the gold in them, fully without conditions, they will want to work on their issues.
+It is not your responsibility to fix people, but you might find that as you celebrate the gold in them, fully without conditions, they will want to work on their issues.

-So keep looking for the gold in people.
-Keep calling it out.
+So keep looking for the gold in people and tell them it’s there just waiting to get out.
 You don’t know what one word of encouragement you share can be the life and hope they need to keep going.

 Would you share in the comments below when someone has called out the gold in your life and it was exactly what you needed to keep going?
 Who will you intentionally chose today to call up?